 Climate protection – with coal, oil and gas?

-This challenge was introduced by Franziska Holz, a researcher at DIW German Institute for Economic Research.
+by Franziska Holz, a researcher at DIW German Institute for Economic Research

 The challenge deals with the role of coal, oil and gas in the era of climate change.
 The combustion of fossil resources – carbohydrates – is responsible for a significant share of climate-warming greenhouse gas emissions because it emits carbon dioxide (CO2) into the atmosphere.
 Our modern economies use fossil resources in a multitude of sectors and processes, in particular in the energy sector and in transportation.

 It is hard for most of us to imagine life without fossil energy because that would potentially require a substantial change of our lifestyle: where would electric power come from, how would our cars and aeroplanes be fueled, how would we heat our homes?
 Therefore, one can identify two central propositions for slowing down climate change:

 a) the complete and possibly fast stop of the use of fossil resources.
 Renewable energies (wind, sun) can be an alternative to generate electricity; cars can be fueled with bio-diesel.
 However, our infrastructure is currently made to accommodate fossil fuels (power plants, gas stations ) and reorganising the infrastructure takes time.
 From an economic perspective, it is essential to take into account that there are owners of fossil resources and infrastructure that expect to earn revenues.
 If resources and infrastructure are not (allowed to be) used any more, their owners cannot earn the revenues which they are likely to oppose.
 Hence, we need to find incentives for society to transform the energy system and for resource owners and infrastructure owners to cooperate